-Professor Jacob Olugbenga Awobusuyi, is a Professor of Medicine, and an honorary Consultant Nephrologist with the Lagos State University Teaching Hospital, Ikeja, Lagos.
+Mobolaji Adewale OLUDARA is a Professor of SURGERY at the Lagos State University College of Medicine and an honorary Consultant General Surgeon with the Lagos State University Teaching Hospital, Ikeja, Lagos.

-He graduated from the Medical School in 1983 and obtained his Post-graduate Fellowship in Internal Medicine in 1993.
+He graduated from the University of Lagos Medical School in 1982 and obtained his Post-graduate Fellowship in General Surgery in 1992.

-His professional, academic and research careers have focused on nephrology and tropical medicine.
-He is a Faculty Board member of the Faculty of Internal Medicine of the Post-graduate Medical College of Nigeria.
+A former Head of Department of Surgery, his professional, academic and research careers have focused on laparoscopic, thyroid, Breast, and emergency/trauma Surgery.
+He is a prolific member of the Society for Gastroenterology and Hepatology in Nigeria (SOGHIN) as well as the Faculty of General Surgery of the West African Post-graduate Medical College.

 Faculty of Clinical Sciences,